lodado/react-namespace/README.md

 export default YourComponent;
 ```

-## Scope
+# Scope

-The concept of **scope** in this library ensures isolated and modular state management for React applications.
  Inspired by Radix UI's `scopeContext`, it overcomes React Context's limitations, such as difficulties with nested context management and the overhead of re-rendering entire trees.
-By utilizing scoped contexts, this approach provides a more efficient, reusable, and scalable way to handle state in complex components.

 ---